 Our group is composed of internationally recognized experts in noise-based seismic imaging and monitoring.

-We have offices in Grenoble (France) and Los Angeles (USA).
+We have offices in Grenoble (France), Los Angeles (USA) and Hobart (Autralia).

 Emeritus professor of the Université Grenoble Alpes, specialist of magmatic ore deposits, member of committees that evaluated mineral resources in China and Polynesia, consultant for BHP, VALE and Boliden.